Synchro-curvature description of {\gamma}-ray light curves and spectra of pulsars: concurrent fitting: Results

 However, our model is not able to capture the small scale features of the light curves of some pulsars, as J0002+6216 or J1713+0747.
 Another aspect in which the model struggles to reproduce is when very asymmetric peaks are present, as in J0218+4232.
 In other cases, like J1124-5916 and other with high-quality data (i.e. small errors), we are not able to reproduce specific flux ratios and/or cusped peaks.
 With only two free geometrical parameters at play, our emission region does not have the complexity that the real magnetosphere surely possess, meaning that we cannot generate light curves as complex as those observed for some pulsars.
 In a few cases, such as J1536-4948 or J1630+3734, the model is not providing a good fit.

 Looking at the performance of both fitting techniques, we note that both of them find good fits in a number of cases and fail in others.
-In about a fifth of the sample, both methods give compatible best-fit parameters (within one step in the sweeping grid of values of each parameter).
+In about a fifth of the sample, both methods give compatible best-fit parameters (within one step in the sweeping grid of values of each parameter), while in the rest of the sample these values noticeably differ.
+This difference is highlighting that the degeneracy in the parameters is large, for both methods.
+In other words, when one compares the general shape of the contour plots, they are generally similar, but each metric can find a specific value for the best-fit within the best-fitting 'valleys' in the space parameters (fourth and eighth rows of Fig. \ref{fig:fitting_results_selected_ones_1}).
+Therefore, the individual best-fit values should not be taken as relevant constraints.

 Figure \ref{fig:fitting_results_selected_ones_1} also presents the contour plots of $\chi^2$ and ED for each pulsar, showing the values of these statistics in the space of parameters $\theta_{obs}$--$\psi_{\Omega}$.
 Due to the equatorial symmetry in the skymaps, we only show $\theta_{obs}$ from $0^{\circ}$ to $90^{\circ}$.
 In many pulsars, the contours from both techniques are not identical but show different regions of low $\chi^2$ and ED.
 This underscores the distinct performance and intrinsic focus of both methods.
 The most relevant features of these plots are in fact the valleys present in many cases, both in the $\chi^2$ and the ED ones, pointing out a degeneracy in the geometrical parameters.
 Along the valley of parameter degeneracy, good fitting geometrical values can be found in almost the whole range of $\theta_{obs}$ or $\psi_{\Omega}$, as can be seen in the $\chi^2$ contour plot of J1747-2958 in Fig. \ref{fig:degeneracy}.
 In this figure we also show some other light curves whose set of parameters lie in the valley, apart from the best-fitting one under the $\chi^2$ methodology.
 We see that the shapes of the not-best-fitting light curves (fuchsia and green dots) are rather similar, even though their geometrical parameters are very different.
+For this reason, the uncertainty around the best-fitting values is large, and the latter should not be regarded as strong constraints.
 Models with more asymmetry in the shape of the emitting region would likely break this degeneracy.

 We have investigated how the results we found are affected by the grid resolution of the geometrical parameters by performing fits of several pulsars with a thinner grid, considering 90 values of $\psi_{\Omega}$ and 151 values of $\theta_{obs}$, i.e. increasing the resolution a factor 3.
 The results were not significantly changed.
 The best fit light curves chosen were the same or with best-fit parameters close to those of the best-fit light curves with the default resolution, and the contour plots were basically the same.
 In particular, neither new substructures appeared in the contour, nor it helps breaking the degeneracy.